Hypermasculinity: Effect on women

 The media's influence in creating gendered behaviours operates strongly upon women.
 In the same way that male consumers seek to conform to the physical and emotional characteristics predicated by stereotypes in visual media, so too do women tend to fall into the trap of conforming to the imagined social norms.
 Only, the media encourages them to fulfill the roles of the submissive and subservient women depicted in advertisements and commercials; in other words, the system pressures women to assume their roles as the focal points of the violence and sexual callousness of men.
 "Advertisements depicting men as violent (particularly towards women) is disturbing, because gender portrayals in advertisements do more than sell products.
 They also perpetuate stereotypes and present behavioural norms for men and women."

 Effect on men

 Societal expectations have propagated the formation of gender roles between what is deemed masculine and feminine.
-However, these gender roles can have negative impacts of men and their mental wellbeing.
-If a man is unable to meet the designated masculine criteria, it can oftentimes lead to feelings of insecurity, inferiority, and overall psychological distress.
-Some may also believe that an inability to live up to a certain gender role may jeopardize their social capital in their communities.
+However, these gender roles can have a negative impact on men and their mental well-being.
+If a man is unable to meet the designated masculine criteria, this can frequently lead to feelings of insecurity, inferiority, and general psychological distress.
+Some may also believe that an inability to live up to a certain gender role may jeopardise their social capital in their own communities.